symfony-cmf/symfony-cmf-docs/components/routing.rst

 loading candidate `Route <http://api.symfony.com/master/Symfony/Component/Routing/Route.html>`_ objects for a Request dynamically from a data source.
-Although it can be used in other ways, the ``RouteProviderInterface``'s main goal is to be easily implementented on top of Doctrine PHPCR ODM or a relational database, effectively allowing you to store and manage routes dynamically from database.
+Although it can be used in other ways, the ``RouteProviderInterface``'s main goal is to be easily implemented on top of Doctrine PHPCR ODM or a relational database, effectively allowing you to store and manage routes dynamically from database.

 The ``NestedMatcher`` uses a 3-step matching process to determine which Route